95% less greenhouse gas

 - moving to digital ticketing

-- optimizing its offer to maximize seat occupancy
+- optimizing its offer to maximize train occupancy

 In line with the commitments we made at the COP 21 Climate Change Conference, we joined the Science Based Targets initiative in 2016.